Gibtnix/Apex-Macros/README.md

     sudo apt install -y xbindkeys

-Additionally you may want to use the graphical user interface, which can be installed by
+Additionally, you may want to use the graphical user interface, which can be installed by:

     sudo apt install -y xbindkeys-config